EnockKipkorir594/Njirani/README.md

 and they want the job done right.

-**Service providers(fundis)** - skilled tradespeople and home service workers who want a steady stream of jobs nearby without relying and refferals and WhatsApp groups.Plumbers, electricians, cleaners, painters,gardeners, security guards and handymen.
+**Service providers(fundis)** - skilled tradespeople and home service workers who want a steady stream of jobs nearby without relying on refferals and WhatsApp groups.Plumbers, electricians, cleaners, painters,gardeners, security guards and handymen.

 **Estate managers(Admins)** - managers of estates or apartment complexes who want oversight of services being requested